Skip to content

 To bind a file at a path that does not yet exist, bwrap creates the mountpoint on the real filesystem first.
 After the namespace exits, those mountpoints remain as empty stubs (a 0-byte file, or an empty directory) — the injected content never leaks, but the empty placeholder can.

-run_virtualfs records which candidate paths (each target and its immediate parent, e.g. the .claude dir created to hold .claude/skills) existed before the run, and after the command sweeps the ones it created — deepest first, and only if still empty.
-Anything that pre-existed is left alone.
+run_virtualfs records which candidate paths existed before the run, and after the command sweeps the ones it created — deepest first, and only if still empty.
+Candidates are each target and its immediate parent, taken over the dir-level binds (e.g. the .claude dir created to hold .claude/skills), the per-child overlay targets (e.g. .claude/skills/<name> — the empty stub left when agedum ships a skill the target dir did not already have), and the safe_overrides tmpfs shadows (bwrap creates their mountpoints the same way).
+Anything that pre-existed — including a user's ~/.config/opencode/skills/ that already held skills — is left alone.
 The net effect: a clean working tree after the command, with the real repo untouched.

 Adding a harness

 A new harness is a single compiler function compile_<harness>(project, global_, dest) -> Plan.
 It renders the source however that harness expects and returns binds and/or extra_args.
-Register it in the CLI's compiler table under a --<harness> flag.
+Register it in the CLI's _COMPILERS table under its --wrapper <harness> name.
+The harness need not fit the pure path-discovery shape: the aider harness (the most recent example) injects instructions as --read flags rather than binds, and skips skills entirely — both expressed through the same Plan(binds, extra_args) return.
 The launcher and safety rules are shared, so a new harness inherits the namespace, git-safety, and cleanup for free.